devwdougherty/personal-developer-wiki/Programming Languages/Angular/Bibliography.md

 ## Datatables
 - [How to create custom ordering](https://datatables.net/plug-ins/sorting/)

+## Field Validation
+- How to create custom input mask(https://www.npmjs.com/package/angular2-text-mask)
+Obs: Import the TaskMaskModule on your Component Module script and at your main Manage Module Script

 # Blogs
 - [Jason Watmore's Blog - A Web Developer in Sidney](http://jasonwatmore.com/)